 Established by employees in 2012 as a community service project within the overall Veterans Program at Hewlett Packard (HP), this campaign was created to thank those we owe for our freedom.
 It is a national structure to local volunteering; engaging employees in thanking Veterans for their service on or around Veterans Day through planned activities and patient visits at VA Medical facilities and by employee donations of basic items.
 The campaign has grown year over year; increasing the number of sites served and Veterans honored.
 Partners were added in 2013 and the campaign was moved to Hewlett Packard Enterprise (HPE) when the company was founded in 2015.
-In 2017, the campaign will be moved to the newly formed DXC Technology, and in 2018 will be led by Perspecta.
+In 2017, the campaign moved to the newly formed DXC Technology, and in 2018 will be led by Perspecta.

 This is a unique public, private, non-profit partnership.
-Soldiers’ Angels is our non-profit for 2018 and joins Veterans Affairs (VA) Voluntary Services, VA Homeless Program, and corporate partners support this celebration of Veterans Day each year.
+Soldiers’ Angels is our non-profit for 2018 and joins Veterans Affairs (VA) Voluntary Services, VA Homeless Program, and corporate partners in support of this celebration of Veterans Day.

 2012 – HP funded canvas bags, water bottles, notepads, socks and other items for 11 VAMC sites.
 Employees held “Sweats for Vets” drives in their local facilities and handled the fulfillment and distribution during their visits to the VAMC.
 Honored 3,820 Veterans and created awareness of Veterans with mental health needs through non-profit partner – Not Alone.

 2013 – Added 18 VAMC sites, created online registries for needed items, and brought on partners: Bristol-Myers Squibb, Intelligent InSites, ByLight, i4DM, and non-profit partner Boot Campaign.
 Honored 7,500 Veterans with t-shirts and string bags.